 - Temporary residence registration form

-If you are currently living outside of China, you may appoint a representative to file the application at a notary office on your behalf.
-This is provided by Article 26 of China Notary Law (2017) (“《中华人民共和国公证法》“).
+If you are currently living outside of China, you may appoint a representative to apply for a Certificate of No Criminal Record on your behalf as well as the notarization of the certificate.
+See Article 4 of the 2021 Provisions and Article 26 of China Notary Law (2017).

-Your representative must appear in person at the issuing agency with your written authorization, i.e. power of attorney (POA).
-Some local authorities require that powers of attorney be authenticated by a China consulate.
-For more information about how to apply for China consular authentication, please see our article Guide to Applying for China Consular Authentication.
+Your representative must appear in person at the government agency with your written authorization, i.e. power of attorney (POA).
+Some local authorities require that powers of attorney be authenticated by a Chinese embassy/consulate.

-We are specialized in assisting foreigners in obtaining China police certificates or preparing statements explaining why a certificate is unobtainable.
-Our services cover almost every city in China.
+We are specialized in assisting foreign nationals in obtaining Certificates of No Criminal Record in China or preparing statements explaining why a certificate is unobtainable.
+Our services cover most major cities in China.
 If you are interested in hiring us, please click the below button to fill in a quote request form.